Something Wicca This Way Comes: Plot

 In San Francisco, witch Serena Fredrick (Lonnie Partridge) is murdered in her apartment by an unidentified man.
 Homicide Inspectors Darryl Morris (Dorian Gregory) and Andy Trudeau (T.W.
 King) investigate her murder.
-Andy tells Darryl that he suspects that witchcraft is involved, but Darryl dismisses the idea.
+Andy tells Darryl that he suspects witchcraft is involved, but Darryl dismisses the idea.

 Piper (Holly Marie Combs) arrives late at Halliwell Manor, which she and her sisters Prue (Shannen Doherty) and Phoebe (Alyssa Milano) inherited from their recently deceased grandmother.
-Prue states that Piper's boyfriend Jeremy (Eric Scott Woods) has sent some flowers and a bottle of Port, the ingredient she needs for her showpiece recipe in the morning.
-Piper sees an old spirit board that Prue found in the basement while she was looking for a circuit tester.
-She turns it over to see the inscription on the back: "To my three beautiful girls, may this give you the light to find the shadows the power of three will set you free.
+Prue mentions that Piper's boyfriend Jeremy (Eric Scott Woods) has sent some flowers and a bottle of Port, the ingredient she needs for her showpiece recipe in the morning.
+Piper notices an old spirit board that Prue found in the basement while searching for a circuit tester.
+She turns it over and reads the inscription on the back: "To my three beautiful girls, may this give you the light to find the shadows the power of three will set you free.
 Love, Mom."

 The pair then begin to wonder about Phoebe, who is living in New York.
-Prue suggests that they should rent out the spare room at a reduced rate in exchange for fixing things around the house.
+Prue suggests they should rent out the spare room at a reduced rate in exchange for fixing things around the house.
 Piper suggests that Phoebe could move in before admitting that two weeks earlier she had agreed to allow their unemployed, penniless sister to move back in.
 Prue is not happy with this since she and Phoebe had fallen out over Prue's former fiancé, Roger (Matthew Ashford).
 Months earlier, Prue had broken off the engagement because she believes he and Phoebe slept together.

 After a tense reunion with Prue, Phoebe joins Piper in playing with the spirit board.
 As Piper goes into the kitchen, the pointer on the spirit board starts to spell a word.
 Frightened, Phoebe tries to convince her sisters that the pointer is moving, but they do not believe her.
 Piper then sees the pointer move briefly and then the spirit board finally spells out the word "attic" as Phoebe writes it down.
 As the storm continues, the power goes out.
 Piper and Prue head off to the fuse panel, but Phoebe follows the spirit board's prompt and heads to the attic.
 The door opens and Phoebe is guided to a wooden chest, in which she discovers a large, ancient book called the Book of Shadows.
 Overcome with curiosity, she reads a page aloud, which mentions the "power of three" having the active powers of an ancestor named Melinda Warren.
 The spell bestows Phoebe with premonitions, Piper with molecular immobilization, and Prue with telekinesis.